 Do independent contractors need liability insurance?

 Yes.
-Both employers and independent contractors should have their own general liability insurance.
+Both employers and independent contractors should have their own general liability coverage.
 Think of contracting as a team effort: Everyone needs to pitch in for the project.
 Independent contractors contribute to a project with their skills and their time.

 Independent contractor insurance requirements